The best farm-to-fork foodie pubs in Northumberland

 Surrounded by the beauty of Northumberland National Park, The Pheasant Inn is a true hidden gem.
 Full of old-world colour and charm, it boasts cosy rooms and local produce on the menu.

 Inside, polished brass taps gleam, vintage photos adorn stone walls, and saddle and bowler hat décor add a quirky touch.
-House ales like Timothy Taylor’s and Wylam are expertly kept, while the menu celebrates regional ingredients.
-Sunday lunch here has been voted ‘Best in the North’ by The Observer.
+The menu focuses on regional ingredients and traditional cooking, with a strong emphasis on sourcing from nearby farms and producers.
+House ales like Timothy Taylor’s and Wylam are expertly kept and Sunday lunch here has been voted ‘Best in the North’ by The Observer.

 Stay at: The Pheasant Inn and spent the night in one of the charming, converted hay barn bedrooms, then spend days sailing on Kielder Water, hiking the nearby hills, or stargazing at the Kielder Observatory, one of the best places in the UK for dark sky viewing.